LuoXueling/luoxueling.github.io/_pages/about.md

   - /about.html
 ---

 🎓 I am a Ph.D. student at Cornell University in August, 2025, working with Prof. Nikolaos Bouklas.
 Previously, I have received B.Eng. and M.Eng. from Shanghai Jiao Tong University (SJTU).
-I have published an article on [CMAME](#pub-2022-data-driven) as the first author, the other one on [IJNME](#pub-2024-multiscale) as the third author, and a latest [paper on *Composites Science and Technology*](#pub-2024-piml).

 🔫 Besides a fulfilling academic life, I relax by playing badminton🏸 or video games🎮, taking photographs using my Fujifilm📷, going to the gym🏋️, walking around the campus🚶, drinking a little🍺, and eating half of a watermelon🍉 (2kg maximum).